molmod/psiflow/docs/index.md

 used by training, sampling, and QM evaluation apps.
 As such, we ensure that the execution-side configuration remains fully decoupled from a logical set of operations as e.g. defined in the code block above.
-For more information, check out the psiflow [Setup](setup.md) page.
+For more information, check out the psiflow [Configuration](config.md) page.

+!!! note "Cut some slack!"

+    Psiflow is new.
+Its API is still subject to change, and you may run into unexpected behavior or undocumented features.
+If you do, we encourage you to open an issue or ask a question on the [GitHub repository](https://github.com/svandenhaute/psiflow).

 [^1]: Otherwise known as active learning, incremental learning, on-the-fly learning.